Gold Prices in Swiss Francs

 The Swiss National Bank

 The Swiss National Bank is the central bank of Switzerland.
 The central bank is in charge of the country’s monetary policy, and as part of its mandate it seeks to achieve price stability and to foster economic growth.
 The Swiss National Bank is the exclusive issuer of the country’s banknotes, and is also in charge of coin distribution.
-According to Forbes, Switzerland is one of the largest holders of gold bullion with 1040 tons, the largest amount of gold per capita in the world.

 The Swiss Economy